hummusonrails/mario/README.md

   - A leaderboard for the game
   - A player sign-up form that is mobile optimized to be used at events with a QR code
   - An administrative interface for event organizers to view, manage and export player data

+> [!CAUTION]
+> This project is for demonstration only.
+If you really want to play Mario, please do it on a console.
+The graphics, sounds, and original design of Super Mario Bros. are all owned by Nintendo.

 ## Setup and Deployment